Why Black Tusk?

 I wanted to climb Black Tusk since I first heard of it.
 When planning the hike, I initially wanted to go there by public transit, but that would add at least 5 kilometers extra to a hike that is gonna be anyway long at around 30 km.
 Having this in mind, I started to look for fellow hikers with a car who wanted to go for this trip.
 As we don’t have tents nor sleeping bags with us here, I wanted to make it as a day trip.
 As you can imagine many people prefer to divide the 30 km hike into 2 days and camp at Garibaldi Lake or Taylor Meadows.
 After a month of looking for someone who has space for me in the car and plans to do Black Tusk on one day, I was finally lucky in the end of September.
 Unfortunately, that day Katalin was away for her fieldwork, so she couldn’t join me and it’s a pity as it turned out to be one of the best hikes around Vancouver.

 On the way to the Tusk

 The views start and the trail becomes flat and you walk for quite a while on meadows with beautiful views to all directions.
-There is several junctions here with trails leading to Garibaldi Lake.
+There are several junctions here with trails leading to Garibaldi Lake.
 Stick to Black Tusk trail that is clearly marked.
-When you reach junction with trail leading to Panorama Ridge (another great hike which we unfortunately missed), take left to Black Tusk.
-This is the place when ascend starts again.After a while you leave the last trees behind you and reach a point with a board where official trail ends.
+When you reach the junction with a trail leading to Panorama Ridge (another great hike which we unfortunately missed), take left to Black Tusk.
+This is the place when ascending starts again.After a while, you leave the last trees behind you and reach a point with a board where official trail ends.

 Beyond the trail